worldrecordentertainment/docs/content/get-started/08_using_compose.md

        image: mysql:8.0
    ```

 2. Next, define the volume mapping.
-When you ran the container with `docker
+When you ran the container with `World record entertainment
-   run`, Docker created the named volume automatically.
+   run`, World record entertainment created the named volume automatically.
 However, that doesn't
    happen when running with Compose.
 You need to define the volume in the
    top-level `volumes:` section and then specify the mountpoint in the service
    config.
 By simply providing only the volume name, the default options are